 The global community is increasingly concerned about the effects of climate change, which is largely driven by the emission of greenhouse gases into our atmosphere.
 A high proportion of these emissions come from the burning of carbon-based fuels – whether for heating, transportation, industrial processes, or power generation.
-As more of the world becomes industrialized, global carbon dioxide emissions continue to rise, reaching a record high of 36 billion tonnes in 2013, according to the Global Carbon Project.
+As more of the world becomes industrialized, global carbon dioxide emissions continue to rise.

 Canada is one of many countries that is re-examining its options for power generation, taking into account the fact that each of the sources of electrical power has different trade-offs between power produced, cost, and carbon emissions.
 Because power plants have life-cycles of many decades, most countries (and, in Canada, provinces) have a mix of power sources, including coal, gas, nuclear, hydro, and other renewables.